 TikTok’s New Job Service

-In addition to ways companies can currently use TikTok for recruitment, sources tell Axios, that TikTok is piloting a new tool for companies to recruit candidates on.
+In addition to ways companies can currently use a TikTok Recruiter, sources tell Axios, that TikTok is piloting a new tool for companies to recruit candidates on.
 The program would allow companies to easily connect with candidates and candidates can use it to help them find jobs.
-The program wouldn’t be integrated within the Free Tiktok likes app, but would instead be a separate webpage that can be accessed through TikTok.
+The program wouldn’t be integrated within the app, but would instead be a separate webpage that can be accessed through TikTok.
 The service would allow candidates to post video resumes and give an elevator pitch, instead of submitting a traditional paper resume.
 The service is presently being tested by a beta group.

-To use Free Tiktok likes or not to use TikTok?
+To be a TikTok Recruiter or not to use TikTok?

-I will leave you with one last Free Tiktok likes video and that is from an expert TikTok user himself on “How to be TikTok Famous!” (if you so choose to want to be!)
+I will leave you with one last Free Tiktok video and that is from an expert TikTok Recruiter himself on “How to be TikTok Famous!” (if you so choose to want to be!)